A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: How to make fixed-target collisions at the LHC?

-In this section we will discuss a qualitative comparison of the various technological solutions which have been developed.
-More quantitative comparisons of the instantaneous luminosities which could be achieved and performances for Single Transverse Spin Asymmetry measurements for the various solutions will also be presented.
+In this section, we will discuss a qualitative comparison of the various technological solutions which have been developed.
+More quantitative comparisons of the instantaneous luminosities which could be achieved and performances for STSA measurements for the various solutions will also be presented.